Fair Cake-Cutting in Practice: Results

 \subsection{Learning}

-Does knowledge help?
-Knowing the opponents' preferences helped the subjects to earn more points only in 2ACC, 2SCC, 3SC, and 3LD (we compare the number of points obtained in rounds 1-5 versus those obtained in rounds 6-7, see {\bf Table \ref{tab:knowledge}}).
-In the case of 3DS, knowledge actually hurts the subjects, although the payoff difference is not statistically significant.
+We proceed to examining the extent to which knowledge can help with learning.
+We observe consistent evidence, in both EXP1 and EXP2, that knowing the opponents' preferences leads to higher payoffs in 2ACC, 3LD and 3SC (we compare the number of points obtained in rounds 1--5 versus those obtained in rounds 6--7, see {\bf Table \ref{tab:knowledge}}).
+In some cases, knowledge harms the subjects, such as in 2SCC and 2DS in EXP2 or in 3DS in EXP1, although the payoff difference is not statistically significant.

-We find that most of the benefits of knowledge come from learning via experimentation. {\bf Table \ref{tab:7}} shows that the payoffs obtained in round 5 compared to those in round 1 are significantly higher in 2ACC, 2SCC, $n$LD and 3SC.
-In comparison, revealing the opponents' preferences directly (round 7) only affects the payoffs obtained with the knowledge of experimentation (round 5) in 2ACC and 3SC, as shown in {\bf Table \ref{tab:6}}.
+In EXP1, we find that most of the benefits of knowledge come from learning via experimentation, whereas in EXP2 agents learn from experimentation and directly observing their opponents' preferences jointly, but none of these two effects alone is significant on its own. {\bf Table \ref{tab:7}} shows that the payoffs obtained in round 5 compared to those in round 1 are significantly higher in EXP1 for 2ACC, 2SCC, $n$LD and 3SC, whereas we only observe this effect in EXP2 for 3LD.
+In comparison, in EXP1 revealing the opponents' preferences directly (round 7) only affects the payoffs obtained with the knowledge of experimentation (round 5) in 2ACC and 3SC, and does not affect the payoff in any procedure in EXP2.\footnote{We have interpreted the increase of payoffs in later rounds as the effects of learning agents' preferences.
+But, as one reviewer points out, the increase in payoffs could be also partially caused by agents learning about the division procedure.
+We believe that this second channel, while possible, is relatively small: we explained the procedures in detail to the participants before the experiment started and, in EXP2, agents do a practice round to familiarize themselves with the division mechanisms.
+Nonetheless, we acknowledge that it would be interesting to precisely disentangle the consequences of learning about preferences versus mechanisms in future experiments.}

-To further asses the impact of learning by experimentation in the subjects' payoffs, we conduct a regression for repeated measures of the scores on the round number up to round 5.
-We find that the associated coefficient is 1.6 and is statistically significant (p-value $<$ 0.001).
-This confirms our finding that subjects can figure out their opponents' preferences via experimentation.